eggy03/PaperTrailBot/PRIVACY.md

 ## Data Retention

 - All stored message data is automatically deleted after **30 days**.
+When message data is deleted, both the encrypted content and associated metadata are permanently removed from the database.
 - No data is permanently retained or used for analytics.
 - Configuration data (e.g., log channel IDs) is kept until the server administrator removes it or disables the feature.
+- Server administrators can also request immediate deletion of all stored data for their guild by contacting us.

 ---